Bahrain Family eVisa

 Processing of the Bahrain Family eVisa

-The eVisa portal offers 3 processing options to match your travel plans.
-If your trip requires urgency, the faster options are available to support it.
+The eVisa application portal offers 3 processing options to match your travel plans.
+If your trip is urgent, faster options are available to support it.

-- Rush Processing: 5 - 7 Working Days (additional fee)
+- Rush Processing: 5 - 7 Working Days (additional fee included)

-- Super Rush Processing: 4 - 6 Working Days (additional fee)
+- Super Rush Processing: 4 - 6 Working Days (additional fee included)

 Troubleshooting & Support